 VOO was created on September 7th, 2010, while SPY was created on January 27th, 1993.
 This implies that the VOO has been in operation for over 12 years while the SPY is over 29 years old.

-The difference in dates of creation between these ETFs has a lot to say about their price histories.
+The difference in creation dates between these ETFs has much to say about their price histories.